whitzhu/fle-home/README.md

 When you're done, you can cancel the virutalenv just use the command `deactivate`

+* Linux users: To get the mkvirtualenv command to work, you may have to add: source /usr/local/bin/virtualenvwrapper.sh to your .bashrc file (and restart bash)

+You may also have to run:
+sudo apt-get install python-dev in order to be able to use pip (inside the virtualenv) to install PIL.

 ## Map disclaimer
 The map requires certain data files to use, and you will get an error if you try and view it at /map/ because they haven't been included in the repo.